janjiralakirankumar/TerraformEssentials/README.md

 ```
 vi vars.tf
 ```
-Add the given lines, by pressing "INSERT" and replace your region and add your Region's AMI Details to list.
+Add the given lines, by pressing "INSERT" and replace your `region` and add your `Region's AMI` to the list.

-##### First 3 lines are already present. you can add the remaining lines.
+##### The first 3 lines are already present. you can add the remaining lines.
 ```
 variable "AWS_REGION" {
   default = "us-east-2"